 Smothered With Something That Looks Like Love, But Isn't: Munchausen Syndrome by Proxy

-By the time Cora was 8 years old, she took 6 different medications everyday.
-She saw 11 different doctors to monitor her conditions.
-And she slept every night attached to a machine to monitor her breathing.
-But, when she was admitted to the hospital, doctors could not find anything wrong with her.
+By the time Cora was 5 years old, she took 6 medicines each day.
+She saw 11 doctors to monitor her conditions.
+At night a machine monitored her breathing.
+Then she was sent to the hospital.
+At the hospital doctors could not find anything wrong with her.

-Cora was healthy, but she was an unfortunate victim of Munchausen syndrome by proxy.
+Cora was healthy but her caretaker had Munchausen syndrome by proxy.